MICCoMpy/pyzfs/README.md

 Documentation
 -------------

-The tutorial and documentation are hosted on [Read the Docs](https://pyzfs-doc.readthedocs.io/en/latest/).
+The tutorial and documentation are hosted on [GitHub Pages](https://MICCoMpy.github.io/pyzfs/).

 Authors
 -------